-The City of Chickasaw is dedicated to achieving the conditions of this permit, which will ultimately improve water quality by reducing pollutants in receiving waters.
+The City of Chickasaw is dedicated to achieving the conditions of this permit, which is reflected by their efforts even through staffing issues.
 The City's goals are to educate the municipal employees and the general public on the storm water management program and focus on a unified approach to the identification and correction of problem areas.
 Additionally, the City has established the legal authority to manage and enforce the requirements of the program.

-The City of Chickasaw with a population of 6,310, according to the 2022 U.S. Census estimates data, consists primarily of residential land use.
+The City of Chickasaw with a population of 6,283, according to the 2023 U.S. Census estimates data, consists primarily of residential land use.
 See Map 2.1 for the City's Zoning designations.